SEAME-pt/Team02-WarmUp/README.md

 - Expand the phonebook application with additional features like contact import/export.
 - Enhance the racing game with dynamic track layouts and real-time multiplayer functionality.
 - Explore advanced Qt features for UI/UX improvement.

 ---

-### 🛠️ **How to Run**

-1. Clone the repository.
-2. Follow the instructions in the `README` files for each module.
-3. Run the Qt applications or compile the C++ programs for each exercise.

----